-Effort for test planning itself depends on project (size, risk, ...)
+Consider effort for test planning itself - depends on project (size, risk, ...)

 - selecting test approaches,

 - estimating the time, effort and cost of testing,

 - acquiring resources,

 - defining test levels, cycles, and

-- planning incident management
+- planning incident management.

+- considers context, test objectives and risks.

 - initiates

 - specification of tests,

 - preparation of tests,

 - implementation of tests, and

 - execution of tests,

 - monitors the test results, and

 - checks the exit criteria.